xquercus/load-balanced-scheduler/README.md

 ### Filtered decks don't get load balanced.

-This is due to Anki not calling the "fuzz" function when using filtered decks.
-More info in [issue #5](https://github.com/xquercus/load-balanced-scheduler/issues/5#issuecomment-438806514).
+This happens when using filtered decks to study ahead.
+For early reviews, Anki uses a different method to compute intervals and does not apply "fuzz" to these cards.
+Thus, *Load Balanced Scheduler* will not balance them.
+(See [issue #5](https://github.com/xquercus/load-balanced-scheduler/issues/5#issuecomment-438806514))

 ## Credits